USE OF MALARONE IN PREGNANCY

 Travel to areas where malaria is endemic should be avoided during pregnancy wherever possible.
 If travel to such areas is necessary, insect repellents, bed nets and appropriate clothing to prevent mosquito bites should be used.

 Important: Please ensure that the selected antimalarial will provide appropriate prophylaxis for the area of travel.
-Up-to-date advice is available from a number of sources (e.g. BNF, Fit For Travel, Travel Health Pro, and TRAVAX).
+Up-to-date advice is available from a number of sources (e.g., WHO, BNF, Fit For Travel, Travel Health Pro, RCOG and TRAVAX).

 For further advice on malaria prevention in pregnancy please refer to the relevant UKTIS document.